-The four men finally reached the Spanish settlement of Culiacan in early 1536 (eight years after being stranded in Florida).
-Later that year they reached Mexico City, where they were welcomed by the Viceroy Antonio de Mendoza.
+The four men finally reached Culiacan’s Spanish settlement in early 1536 (eight years after being stranded in Florida).
+Later that year, they reached Mexico City, where the Viceroy Antonio de Mendoza welcomed them.

-After returning to Spain in 1537, he wrote an account, first published in 1542, as La Relación (The Relation), which, in later editions, was re-titled Shipwrecks.
-In 1540, Cabeza de Vaca was appointed Adelantado, a Spanish Noble, of then present-day Argentina, where he was governor and captain general of Río de la Plata (now called Paraguay).
+After returning to Spain in 1537, he wrote an account, first published in 1542, as La Relación (The Relation), which was re-titled Shipwrecks in later editions.
+In 1540, Cabeza de Vaca was appointed Adelantado, a Spanish Noble, of then present-day Argentina, where he was governor and captain-general of Río de la Plata (now called Paraguay).
 He explored along the Paraguay River in 1542.

 After a conflict with other Spanish Nobles and area settlers in 1545, he returned to Spain and never came back to the Americas.
 Later, he published an account of his travels, noting the appalling treatment of Indians by the Spanish.
 His writing encouraged many other Spanish expeditions to the Americas, including those of Hernando de Soto and Francisco Vasquez de Coronado.

 He died poor in Seville, Spain, in about 1558.
 In the end, Cabeza de Vaca has been considered notable as a proto-anthropologist for his detailed accounts of the many tribes of American Indians that he encountered.